script-kiddie-kali/Telegram-Rat/README.md

 2. Clipboard data Exfiltration (command /clipboard)<br>
 ***COMMANDS***<br>
    /sysinfo - [provides you with the system information]<br>
-   /speech - [make the computer speak]\n
+   /speech - [make the computer speak]<br>
-   /screenshot - [takes a screenshot of the computer screen.]
+   /screenshot - [takes a screenshot of the computer screen.]<br>
    /fetch - [provides you with the keylog file.
-NOTE:the keylogger files is automatically uploaded once the file reaches 1KB] /startup - [add the rat to starup so it persists even after reboot] /record - [record the screen for a specified duration in seconds]
+NOTE:the keylogger files is automatically uploaded once the file reaches 1KB]<br>
+   /startup - [add the rat to starup so it persists even after reboot]<br>
+   /record - [record the screen for a specified duration in seconds]<br>
-NOTE: You can type /start or /help to display the above command list.
+NOTE: You can type /start or /help to display the above command list.<br>
-Further Instructions:
+Further Instructions:<br>
-Once running, you can send commands directly through the Telegram bot chat in the Telegram app itself to control the RAT remotely.
+Once running, you can send commands directly through the Telegram bot chat<br>
+in the Telegram app itself to control the RAT remotely.<br>
-Use commands like /start, /help, /screenshot, etc.
+Use commands like /start, /help, /screenshot, etc.<br>